jackcary/pandemicpregnancy.com/content/_index.md

 ### Will I be able to visit the maternity ward or birthing center before I deliver?

 Probably not.
-While, under usual circumstances, a pre-delivery visit to your hospital could help reduce anxiety, in the time of COVID-19, many hospitals are no longer allowing visits to the maternity ward.
+While, under usual circumstances, a pre-delivery visit to your hospital could help reduce anxiety, in the time of COVID-19, many hospitals are no longer allowing visits to their maternity wards.
 Check with your health care provider to find out their latest policies.

 ### Can the virus be transmitted to my baby in utero?